Import and Export to Word On-Premises requirements

 Assuming response time below 10 seconds, one server (2CPU 2GB RAM) with 1 docker container can handle:

 - up to 45 concurrent requests with an average content of 1 A4 page (~1k characters)

 - up to 30 concurrent requests with an average content of 5 A4 pages (~7,5k characters)

 - up to 10 concurrent requests with an average content of 20 A4 pages (~30k characters)

-The listed concurrent requests numbers are not a hard limit of a Word Services On-Premises instance.
+The listed concurrent requests numbers are not a hard limit of a Import and Export to Word On-Premises instance.
 It can handle more concurrent requests, but the response time will be longer.

 # High availability

-One docker container with Word Services On-Premises benefits from additional CPUs on the machine.
+One docker container with Import and Export to Word On-Premises benefits from additional CPUs on the machine.
 We recommend 2 CPUs for every docker container.
 To scale your app on a single machine, you can increase the number of CPUs and docker containers, however, we recommend scaling on at least three hosts to ensure the reliability of the system.

 A load balancer, like HAProxy or NGINX (see the load balancer configuration examples in the SSL communication guide), is required for scaling on several machines.
 Of course, it is possible to use any cloud provider for scaling, like Amazon ECS, Azure Container Instances or Kubernetes.

-Contact us if you have any questions about server resources needed for your use case of Word Services On-Premises.
+Contact us if you have any questions about server resources needed for your use case of Import and Export to Word On-Premises.